samhu70/bookiai-guides/guides/en/02-accounts-and-access.md

 status: "draft"
 ---

-# Accounts & Access: From Sign-up to Billing
+# 2.Accounts & Access: From Sign-up to Billing

 > For first-time BookiAI users: how to create an account, log in, verify email, manage passwords, understand free quotas, when to upgrade/expand, and how to downgrade/cancel.